 - $466,554 to Food For Life to help source and distribute fresh nutritious food to those in need.

 - $174,781 to Halton Food Council to support the growth of community garden programming at assisted housing communities.

-One of the key actions in the Halton Region Strategic Action Plan, 2015-2018, is supporting the health and well-being of all Halton residents by promoting good mental health in the community.
-This year, the HRCIF is investing in many community mental health programs, including:
+One of the key priorities of the Halton Region Strategic Action Plan, 2015-2018, is promoting good mental health.
+This year, HRCIF is investing in many community mental health programs, including:

 As always, if you have any Regional concerns or comments you would like to share, please feel free to email me at email@example.com.
 You can also find me on Twitter @garycarrhalton, LinkedIn or Facebook.
 To receive further updates on Regional issues, please subscribe to my quarterly e-newsletter, “The Carr Report”.